How to save for a vacation

 1. Sell some stuff

-Although the size of American homes has increased in size in the past couple of decades, many people use storage units, indicating that we Americans have a lot of “stuff.”
-I was shocked to find out that storage facilities outnumber the number of McDonald’s and Starbucks’ locations combined.
-Here's a great opportunity to not only find some money for your next vacation by selling some of the items you have in storage, but also to save on the cost of storing those items.
+Although the size of American homes has increased over the past couple of decades, many people still use storage units, indicating that Americans have a lot of “stuff.”
+I was shocked to find out that storage facilities outnumber the combined number of McDonald’s and Starbucks locations.
+Here's a great opportunity to not only find some money for your next vacation by selling some of the items you have in storage but also to save on the cost of storing those items.

 2. Pick up a side job

 My daughter Courtney loves to bake and decorate cookies.
-She recently started a side business doing just that and she’s already making a small profit.
-One other option, which just about everyone can do is driving one day a week for Uber or Lyft.
+She recently started a side business doing just that, and she’s already making a small profit.
+Another option, which is accessible to almost everyone, is driving one day a week for Uber or Lyft.

 3. Reduce your food budget

 Food is one of our largest monthly expenses.
-Some of the items we buy can be very costly, like meats and processed foods.
+Some of the items we buy can be very expensive, such as meats and processed foods.
 Here’s an idea that will not only save you money but improve your health.
-Try going on a plant-based diet for the next month or two.
-Eating fruits, vegetables, nuts, and some grains, will drastically improve your health and save you about half your food budget.
+Consider trying a plant-based diet for the next month or two.
+Eating fruits, vegetables, nuts, and some grains will drastically improve your health and save you about half your food budget.

 4. Cut Your housing costs

-Another major cost to our budget is our housing expenses.
-To save for a vacation this year and every year from now on, you can downsize to a smaller house, especially if your house is larger than you really need.
-This will save not only on the mortgage payment, but also on your taxes, insurance, and the cost of utilities.
+Another significant expense in our budget is housing.
+To save for a vacation this year and every year from now on, you can downsize to a smaller house, especially if your home is larger than you really need.
+This will save not only on your mortgage payment, but also on your taxes, insurance, and utility costs.

-Speaking of insurance, you could re-quote your house and auto insurance with other companies, which normally results in savings.
+Speaking of insurance, you could requote your house and auto insurance with other companies, which generally results in savings.
 You can also save on your cable and internet bill.
 We Americans watch too much TV.
-Why not ditch the cable and go for a walk, read more, and invest in your family by actually spending more time together.
+Why not ditch the cable and go for a walk, read more, and invest in your family by actually spending more time together?

 5. Downsize to one car

-To realize hundreds of dollars of savings per month you can downsize to one car.
-I understand not everyone can do this, but for those who can, this is a great way to save for a vacation.
-By downsizing to one car you’ll spend less on gas, maintenance, insurance, registration, not to mention the car payment.
+To realize hundreds of dollars in savings per month, consider downsizing to one car.
+I understand not everyone can do this, but for those who can, it’s a great way to save for a vacation.
+By downsizing to one car, you’ll spend less on gas, maintenance, insurance, and registration, as well as the car payment.

-And, if you have other vehicles that are just sitting around most of the year, such as a boat, motorcycle, or ATV, you can sell those to increase your vacation savings.
+Additionally, if you have other vehicles that are only used occasionally, such as a boat, motorcycle, or ATV, you can sell them to boost your vacation savings.

 CONCLUSION

-There’s no doubt in my mind that a majority of people can do some of the things I mentioned and many others that can provide savings for a vacation.
+There’s no doubt in my mind that a majority of people can do some of the things I mentioned, as well as many others, which can provide savings for a vacation.
 Why not give it a shot?
 I know you won’t regret it.
-In fact, a vacation is something you’ll always remember while spending money on other things are hardly ever remembered.
+In fact, a vacation is something you’ll never forget, while spending money on other things is hardly ever remembered.